Pillars of Digital Leadership in Governance

 Let’s explore some elements of digital leadership in governance (

 Inspired and Adapted from Eric Sheninger’s Pillars of Digital Leadership in Education)

 Inclusive Communication & Citizen Engagement

 Digital leadership involves engaging all stakeholders in a two-way communication that is dynamic.
-Through various devices and social media channels, government can provide stakeholders with relevant information in real time.
+Through various devices and social media channels, the government can provide stakeholders with relevant information in real-time.